-The STA237H1F instructors and TAs will hold regular weekly office hours in-person and/or online and will offer additional office hours before exams.
+The STA237H1F instructors and TAs will hold regular weekly office hours in-person and/or online during the term and will offer additional office hours before exams.
 Please see below for a schedule of the regular STA237H1F instructor office hours.
-Locations and formats of instructor office hours as well as details on TA office hours are available on Quercus.
+Locations and formats of instructor office hours and details on TA office hours are available on Quercus.
+Reading week may affect office hours.
+Please see Quercus for updates.

 Instructor Weekly Office Hours

 Dr. Bethany White W 11am-1pm

-Dr. Selvakkadunko Selvaratnam (Selva) M 12pm - 1pm M 3pm -4pm R 3pm - 4pm

-Dr. Luis Nieto-Barajas R 11am-1pm
+Dr. Ismaila Ba R 3-5 pm

+T 11am-12:30pm

+Dr. Gracia Dong T 3pm-4pm

+R 11am-12:30pm

-Dr. Gong (Archer) Zhang T 11am-1pm
+Dr. Gong (Archer) Zhang W 3-5pm

-These office hours are not LEC section specific.
+^{} These office hours are not LEC section specific.
 You are welcome to attend another instructor's office hours if they work better for your schedule.

-Note that instructors and TAs are not available for extra help or appointments outside their scheduled office hours.
+Note that instructors and TAs are not available outside scheduled office hours and class meetings for extra help or appointments.
 However, please note that there are other course supports available, depending on the nature of your inquiry (see top of this syllabus section).